sequenceiq/blog/source/_posts/2014-08-27-announcing-periscope.markdown

 Further releases will bring tighter integration with Ambari (especially around cluster resources), an enhanced (or potentially new) YARN scheduler and a Machine learning based job classification model.

 We would like to say a big *thank you* for the YARN team - this effort would have not been possible without their contribution.
-Also we would like to thank them by supporting us whit our contributions as well.
+Also we would like to thank them by supporting us with our contributions as well.
 At SequenceIQ we are 100% committed to open source - and releasing Periscope under an [Apache 2 licence](http://www.apache.org/licenses/LICENSE-2.0) was never a question.

 Stay tuned and make sure you follow us on [LinkedIn](https://www.linkedin.com/company/sequenceiq/), [Twitter](https://twitter.com/sequenceiq) or [Facebook](https://www.facebook).